UniCT-WebDevelopment/NoSpotify/README.md

 # Features

-- Listen to all your music, search for a specific track, band or artist.
+- Listen to all your music, search for a specific track, band or artist 🔉
-- Add a song to your playlists.
+- Add a song to your playlists
 - Create Playlists.
 - Import Playlists from Spotify
-- SharePlay
+- SharePlay 👦 🎶 👦
-- Import Playlists from external file (.nospotify)
+- Import Playlists from external file (.nospotify) 📂
-- Change your profile settings.
+- Change your profile settings ✏

 # Installation